Shubham12138/TODO_LIST/README.md

 npm install
 npm run dev
 ```
-🧪 Testing Guide
+##  🧪 Testing Guide
-Add a Task
+###  Add a Task

-Type in the input field and click "Add" — task will be added.
+- Type in the input field and click "Add" — task will be added.

-Edit a Task
+### Edit a Task

-Click the ✏️ edit icon or double-click the task to update it.
+- Click the ✏️ edit icon or double-click the task to update it.

-Validate Input
+### Validate Input

-Prevents adding blank or duplicate tasks.
+- Prevents adding blank or duplicate tasks.

-Mark Task as Complete
+### Mark Task as Complete

-Click ✅ icon — task will be styled as completed.
+- Click ✅ icon — task will be styled as completed.

-Delete Task
+### Delete Task

-Click 🗑️ icon — task will be removed.
+- Click 🗑️ icon — task will be removed.

-Persistence Check
+### Persistence Check

-Refresh the page — tasks remain (via localStorage).
+- Refresh the page — tasks remain (via localStorage).

-Optional: Filter Tasks

-If implemented, filter between All, Completed, and Pending tasks.

-📦 Built With
+## 📦 Built With

-React
+- React

-Vite
+- Vite

-JavaScript (ES6)
+- JavaScript (ES6)

-CSS3

-LocalStorage API
+- CSS

-👤 Author
+##👤 Author

-Shubham
+- Shubham

-GitHub
+- GitHub

-📃 License
-Licensed under the MIT License.

-🙏 Acknowledgements
-React Documentation

-Vite Documentation

-react-icons